 - Evidence – As any Uber and Lyft accident attorney can confirm, it is impossible to obtain compensation without evidence.
 Every compensation claim should rely on solid evidence of how the accident occurred and who was at fault for it, and of what losses the claimant incurred and may incur later down the lines.
 If contacted in time, a Lyft and Uber accident lawyer may be able to help their client obtain the evidence they need to support every type of damage covered in the compensation claim, including treatment and recovery costs, damaged property repair or replacement, lost income and earning capacity, pain and suffering, wrongful death, and more.

-Besides assisting their clients with gathering evidence and preparing the compensation claim, The Weinstein Firm Uber and Lyft accident lawyers in Roswell can also negotiate settlements, file an appeal, and even take the case to court, if that is in their client’s best interests and the latter agrees.
+Besides assisting their clients with gathering evidence and preparing the compensation claim, The Weinstein Firm Uber and Lyft accident lawyers near Roswell can also negotiate settlements, file an appeal, and even take the case to court, if that is in their client’s best interests and the latter agrees.

 If you have sustained injuries or damages in an accident involving a rideshare vehicle, you do not have to handle the claim process by yourself.
 You will always find a loyal and reliable ally among The Weinstein Firm Uber and Lyft accident lawyers.